DevWizza/Movies/README.md

 ## Tutorials

-I will cover the details of how it was done from the main entry point to the last bit of code running on my [personal blog](www.intern.life) so stay tuned! 🕺
+I will cover the details of how it was done on my [personal blog](www.intern.life) so stay tuned! 🕺

 ## Preview